4 Month Sleep Regression Demystified!

-Around 4 months, babies go through a series of developmental changes and if baby hasn’t yet developed self-soothing skills, coupled with an age-appropriate schedule and environment, the 4 month sleep regression may be here to stay…
+Around 4 months, babies go through a series of developmental changes.
+I hate to be the bearer of bad news, but… If your baby hasn’t yet developed self-soothing skills, coupled with an age-appropriate schedule and sleep environment, the 4 month sleep regression may be here to stay.

 What is a sleep regression?

 When a baby is sleeping well and then begins to wake frequently at night or begin to fight naps or refuse them, chances are your baby may have hit a sleep regression.
 They can last a short while (a few days to a couple weeks) or your baby may never fully go back to their previous habits.

 Sleep regressions also normally coincide with nap transitions.
 Around 4 months, babies transition from 4 naps to 3; around 8 months, babies transition from 3 naps to 2; and around 18 months, babies transition from 2 naps to 1.

 Oftentimes, our babies are also working on major skills in each of these timeframes.
 Whenever our little ones are working on something developmentally, it can affect sleep.

 Sleep regressions are actually our babies are progressing!
 They are maturing and developing, which is AMAZING, yet it can wreak major havoc on your baby’s slumber.

 If your baby’s sleep needs have changed and you aren’t prepared to adjust their schedule to get those needs met, it can result in an overtired baby, which results in a downward spiral for both day and night sleep.